 High Peaks Hospice’s staff are experts in symptom management.
-Hospice care pays for and includes all of the medications, tests and procedures related to your terminal illness to better manage and control your symptoms.
+Hospice care pays for and includes all of the medications related to your terminal illness to better manage and control your symptoms.
 Better symptom control enables you to have the time and energy to enjoy the rest of your life.
 Hospice personnel to come to you to assist you and your family right in your home.

 We also pay for and deliver directly to your home all the equipment rentals needed to keep you comfortable.

 - If anything breaks, we fix or replace it.

 - We are here to take the burdens off your shoulders.

 We use a highly trained, small group of consistent caregivers to assure you get ALL the benefits of hospice care.
 Each of us has an important role to play.

 The medical part of the team is comprised of medical doctors, registered nurses and licensed practical nurses whose main focus is to control pain and and provide comfort.

 It is true that pain control is an important goal of palliative care, and in some instances, this requires the use of strong medications, but we now have a variety of medications that can help reduce discomfort and we will work with you and your family to get the best balance of comfort and energy.